Likash28/Sugarcane_Disease_Detection_/README.md

 - **matplotlib.pyplot 📈**: Our window to visualize data and results.
 - **seaborn (sns) 📊**: The artist's palette for making our visualizations more appealing.
 - **cv2 (OpenCV) 📷**: The image wizard for image processing tasks.
-- **tensorflow (tf) 🧠**: Our knight in shining armor for building and training deep neural networks.
+- **Tensorflow (tf) 🧠**: Our knight in shining armor for building and training deep neural networks.
-- **keras.utils.np_utils 🧰**: The tool for working with arrays and encoding labels.
+- **keras. utils.np_utils 🧰**: The tool for working with arrays and encoding labels.
 - **keras.models 🏗️**: The architect for constructing neural network models.
 - **keras.layers 🧱**: The building blocks for our neural fortresses.
-- **tensorflow.keras.optimizers 🚀**: The captain of optimization for our models.
+- **TensorFlow. keras.optimizers 🚀**: The captain of the optimization for our models.
-- **tensorflow.keras.layers 🧱**: More building blocks for deep learning structures.
+- **TensorFlow. keras.layers 🧱**: More building blocks for deep learning structures.

 #### 🌄 Exploring the Dataset